prathit-tijare07/SupplyChain-Analysis-SQL-Project/README.md

  **  Analysis :-

- * We analyzed Top 100 products by orders
+ * Analyzed Top 100 products by orders
  * Total cost incurred at each plant
  * Plants which are operating at over-capacity
  * Product with total orders & quantity